Filipe1986/Desafio_Winnin/README.md

         npm -v : 6.14.4

 ## 2 - Baixar e instalar o Oracle
-    Criar usuário com permissões para leitura e escrita e criação de tabela
+    Após baixar e instalar o oracle criar usuário com permissões

     Configurar  tnsnames.ora
             Check your tnsnames.ora to ensure that the TNS service name points to the correct server and instance name.
 If you specify an incorrect tnsnames.ora service name, then the user ID and password may not exist in that database.

 ## 3 - Instalar os pacotes com npm install
     linha de comando na pasta raíz do projeto: npm install